 Nearly all hotels and some other accommodations offer discounts these days to AAA and AARP members at the very least.
 Many offer discounts to active duty service members or military veterans.
 These discounts are usually around 10%.

 When I'm about to make accommodations reservations, the first thing I'll click on when visiting their website is SPECIAL OFFERS.
 Nor am I afraid to play one establishment against the other: "Yeah but if I book at so-and-so, they're offering me this special deal...
-If you can match it, I'll likely book with you."
+If you can match it, I'd prefer to book with you."

 No one wants to think about their trip getting canceled, but it can happen for several reasons.
 Booking rooms that offer free cancellation (or at least up to 24 hours before your stay) can give you peace of mind and save you money.